martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 4.0.0
+The present version is 4.0.1
 New features:
-- 2D data analysis for count-type XY images
+- 2D data analysis for count-type XY
+- computation acceleration for the 1D case introducing a mask instead of IF condition in the likelihood